MatiasAntezana/Final/README.md

 ## Tests

-To run the python tests from the packgage you can use the following command
+To run the python tests from the packgage you can use the following command:

-nosetests (corre todos los tests)
+   python -m unittest discover